 Bending the elbow towards you, as if it were your biceps, helps.
 Wrists are also extended.
 To increase growth and strength, you should regularly challenge these three muscle groups with arm exercises.

 Below are 6 best exercises to get bigger forearms.
 Do all 6 of them to increase the growth of your forearm.

 How to get bigger forearms – the best strength workouts

-Do a regular biceps curl but with the back of your hands and wrists looking up.
-This works the forearm muscles that are important in elbow flexion.
-The EZ bar allows the wrists to be pronated enough to hit the forearms hard, but not to strain the wrist joint.
+Curl your biceps as usual, but this time with the backs of your hands and wrists facing up.
+This exercise strengthens the forearm muscles, which are important for elbow flexion.
+The EZ bar allows the wrists to be pronated just enough to hit the forearms hard without causing wrist joint strain.

 This curl variation allows for continuous tension in the brachioradialis.

 - This can be done with a barbell, dumbbell, or kettlebell.